dark-pid/hyperdrive/docs/README.md

 > 1. pid: This parameter represents a unique identifier for a specific object.
 It's returned as a string and is available in both synchronous and asynchronous modes.
 > 1. pid_hash_index: This parameter holds a blockchain internal index of the PID.
 > 1. hyperdrive_op_mode: : The 'hyperdrive_op_mode' parameter indicates the operational mode of HyperDrive.
 It can be either "sync" or "async," signifying synchronized or asynchronous operation, respectively.
 > 1. action: specifies the action requested through the API.
 It can take on various values, including "set_payload," "new_pid," "add_url," and "add_external_pid."
 These values indicate different operations or tasks that the API can perform.
-This parameter is represented in JSON format and is available in both sync and async modes.
+This parameter is represented in string format and is available in both sync and async modes.
+Some tasks that can be seen are: "get_pid", "authentication", "get_data".
 > 1. parameters: Contains additional information required for the requested action.
-It's structured as JSON and may include values such as 'pid,' 'external_url,' and 'payload.'
+It's structured as string and may include values such as 'pid,' 'external_url,' and 'payload.'
 These values vary depending on the specific action requested.
 > 1. api_auth_key: this parameter refers to the JWT access token that authorizes the user to access the Hyperdrive API methods.
 It is returned as a string and is available in synchronous and asynchronous modes.
 > 1. refresh_auth_key: This parameter allows the access token to be renewed without the need for the user to log in again.
 > 1. status: reflects the status of the API request.
 It can have one of three values: "executed" (indicating successful execution in sync mode), "queued" (suggesting the task is awaiting processing in async mode), or "rejected" (implying that the request encountered an error).